Haruhi Suzumiya: Music

 The 2006 anime has two opening themes: "The Mikuru Legend of Love" (恋のミクル伝説, "Koi no Mikuru Densetsu"), performed by Yuko Goto and used as the opening of episode one (sometimes called episode zero), and "It's an Adventure, Right?
 Right?" (冒険でしょでしょ?, "Bōken Desho Desho?") performed by Aya Hirano and used in episodes two through fourteen.
 The main ending theme of the series was "Hare Hare Yukai" (ハレ晴レユカイ) performed by Aya Hirano, Minori Chihara and Goto which spanned the first thirteen episodes, with the fourteenth episode ending with an extended version of "It's an Adventure, Right?
 Right?".
 For the new episodes of the 2009 re-airing, the opening theme is "Super Driver" by Hirano, and the ending theme is "Stop!" (止マレ!, "Tomare!") performed by Hirano, Chihara and Goto.
 The single for "Super Driver" was released on July 22, 2009, while the single for "Stop!" was released on August 26, 2009.
 "It's an Adventure, Right?
 Right?" was used as the opening theme of the film The Disappearance of Haruhi Suzumiya.
 The film's theme song is "Yasashii Bōkyaku" (優しい忘却) by Chihara.

-Among the insert songs used were "God Knows..." and "Lost My Music" performed by Aya Hirano in Japanese and Wendee Lee in English in episode twelve.
+Among the insert songs used were "God Knows..." and "Lost My Music" performed by Haruhi Suzumiya (Aya Hirano / Wendee Lee) in episode twelve.
 Segments of Symphony No. 4 in F Minor composed by Pyotr Ilyich Tchaikovsky, Symphony No. 7 in C Major, "Leningrad" composed by Dmitri Shostakovich, and Daphnis et Chloé composed by Maurice Ravel were used in episode eleven, while Symphony No. 8 in E♭ Major, "Symphony of a Thousand", composed by Gustav Mahler, was used in episode fourteen.